 Ndiaye wants to farm the unused plots, he said.

 "I have the experience -- years of experience -- and if I had the means, I could exploit this land," he said.

 But the last time he tried, he got chased off.

 However bizarre a circus of villager frustration and arcane property deals Africa's land scene may be, it's hard to image a safer investment in the third millennium than soil.
 China is losing 1,400 miles of the stuff to desert every year, according to the Earth Policy Institute.
 Texas and California have each lost fifteen percent of their irrigated area since the 1990s, the group's president said.

-Neither China nor the U.S. is driving the land scramble: Saudi Arabia and its neighbors are.
-Demand for arable land is growing, while supply is shrinking.
+But neither China nor the U.S. is driving the land scramble: Saudi Arabia and its neighbors are.
+The Persian Gulf's water reserves are diminishing, and in 30 years they may be kaput.
+In the gulf, and elsewhere, demand for arable land is growing, while supply is shrinking.